influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/supported_protocols/udp.md

   # Default UDP for Telegraf
   enabled = true
   bind-address = ":8089" # the bind address
-  database = "telegraf" # Name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 10 # number of batches that may be pending in memory read-buffer = 0 # UDP read buffer size, 0 means to use OS default
+  database = "telegraf" # name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 10 # number of batches that may be pending in memory read-buffer = 0 # UDP read buffer size, 0 means to use OS default precision = "n" # sets the default precision of points written via UDP

 [[udp]]
   # High-traffic UDP
   enabled = true
   bind-address = ":8189" # the bind address
-  database = "mymetrics" # Name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 100 # number of batches that may be pending in memory read-buffer = 8388608 # (8*1024*1024) UDP read buffer size ...
+  database = "mymetrics" # name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 100 # number of batches that may be pending in memory read-buffer = 8388608 # (8*1024*1024) UDP read buffer size precision = "n" # sets the default precision of points written via UDP ...
 ```